 The Perky-Pet® Garden Lantern Wild Bird Feeder is sure to attract a wide variety of birds to flock to your backyard bird oasis.
 This hopper feeder is constructed of durable plastic components and includes a steel hanging hook for sturdy hanging.
 Its classic design is made to last, so you can enjoy feeding your feathered friends for years and years.
 The Garden Lantern Wild Bird Feeder is a perfect complement to your porch, backyard or garden area.

-Easily fill this feeder with up to 2.5 pounds of black oil sunflower seed or mixed seed, hang or pole mount in a quiet and convenient place, and watch as multiple birds come to feast from the seed catching trays.
-The transparent reservoir makes it easy to monitor seed levels.
+Fill this feeder with up to 2.5 pounds of black oil sunflower seed or mixed seed, hang or pole mount in a convenient spot, and watch as birds come to feast from the seed catching trays.
+A transparent reservoir makes it easy to monitor seed level.
 Keep the Garden Lantern bird feeder filled and the birds will keep on coming back!

 This feeder will draw chickadees, grosbeaks, cardinals, nuthatches, jays, woodpeckers, finches and a variety of other birds.

-Remember to clean your Perky-Pet® Feeder every two weeks to ensure that your birds are receiving the freshest seed supply.
+Remember to clean your Perky-Pet® Feeder every two weeks to ensure that your birds are receiving fresh seed.

 Perkypet.com is the top destination to find quality Wild Bird Feeders and Accessories.
 Perky-Pet®, K-Feeders and NO/NO® wild bird products are trusted brands to bird lovers everywhere.
 Interact with nature, relax and build memories that last a lifetime by conveniently ordering from perkypet.com.
 Happy Bird Feeding!